 Anyway, I’ve been writing about travel as well as learning about other cultures for over five years now.
 But in all this time working in the tourism sector, one thing caught my attention: the lack of useful and original information about Brazil in English.

-Note that Brazil has nearly the same size as the whole European continent, and still, most travel guides available online are either written by foreigners who only cover the cities of Rio de Janeiro, São Paulo, and Salvador.
+Note that Brazil is nearly the same size as the whole European continent, and still, most travel guides available online are written by foreigners who only cover the cities of Rio de Janeiro, São Paulo, and Salvador.
 That’s it.

 Well, let me tell you something: This is about to change.

-As I said, I was born and raised in São Paulo, have traveled extensively throughout Brazil, and I can guarantee you that my country has much more to offer than these three cities.
-(Although, Rio de Janeiro is indeed a ridiculously pretty city.)
+As I said, I was born and raised in São Paulo and have traveled extensively throughout Brazil, and I can guarantee you that my country has much more to offer than these three cities.
+(Although Rio de Janeiro is indeed a ridiculously pretty city.)

-So I Heart Brazil came from this desire of showing more of my country to tourists so I could help them plan their vacation with our travel guides and itineraries.
+So I Heart Brazil came from this desire to show more of my country to tourists so I could help them plan their vacation with our travel guides and itineraries.
 I want to increase the number of visitors to Brazil because the country is awesome, and I’m sure people will love it.
 They just need a little push.

 - Write the best travel guides and itineraries you can find online to plan your trip.